munniomer/Secure-and-Private-AI-Scholarship-Challenge/munira_log.md

 ### Day 59: Aug 25, 2019
 1. Continued reading chapter five of Deep Learning book by Ian Goodfellow as part of #sg_dl-goodfellows.

+### Day 60: Aug 26, 2019
+1. Finished reading chapter five of Deep Learning book by Ian Goodfellow as part of #sg_dl-goodfellows.